-In addition to the guidance provided by Section 4, other safeguards exist.
+Several levels of safeguards exist to prevent institutions from depleting endowment funds or diverting funds from the purposes for which they were created.
 Donors can restrict gifts and can provide specific instructions to done institutions as to appropriate uses for assets contributed.
 Within institutions, fiduciary duties govern the persons making decisions on expenditures.
 Those persons must operate with the best interests of the institution in mind and in keeping with the intent of donors.
 If an institution diverts an institutional fund from the charitable purposes of the institution, the state attorney general can enforce the charitable interests of the public.
 By relying on these safeguards while providing institutions with adequate discretion to make decisions on appropriate expenditures, the Act creates a standard that takes into consideration the diversity of the charitable sector.
 The committee expects that industry standards will continue to evolve and inform institutions as the institutions apply this standard.